OptimFinance/odao-proposals/0006-POLAndSplash/0006-POLAndSplash.md

 We project that the ODAO will receive a number of Splash tokens from the airdrop to Spectrum LPs, in not a small size.
 Hazarding a guess would be, however possibly incorrect, for the purposes of consideration and motivating why the public target is what it is, we shall assume that the airdrtop allocation is approximately and conservatively 0.5%.

-In our estimations for what is requires to support both OPTIM/ADA and OADA/ADA, potentially others, using our gauge votes -- ODAO requires at least 4% of the supply staked and max locked to support it.
+In our estimations for what is requires to support both OPTIM/ADA and OADA/ADA, potentially others, using our gauge votes -- ODAO will require at least 4% of the supply staked and max locked to support it.

 As such it would be required to acquire at least 1% additional supply assuming all sources are fully staked.
 This in turn, would add a cost of 175k, plus 2=1.5*43.75k to LP it.
 In total for this section, 240.625k ADA if we were able to acquire it directly as we can with the VE Bootstrap event.

 We however must authorize excess ADA to account for the possiblity of a pro-rata dilution.
 Thus, authorization of an additional 400k ADA is required for this purpose.
-ADA not used is returned is returned to the general ODAO Tresury.
-Splash acquired is under ODAO Council management.
+ADA not used is returned and Splash acquired is under ODAO Council management for the purposes of agile execution and positining of liquidity.

 ### POL Spectrum->Splash Move, 80/20 Creation